The 61st Annual Symposium on Family Theory and Family Psychotherapy

 Daniel V. Papero, PhD, LCSW

-11:45 Panel Discussion: Dr. Papero with Dr. Saxbe.
+11:45 Discussion: Drs.
+Papero and Saxbe with Dr. Collier (Moderator)

 12:05 Symposium attendees join discussion

-12:30 Lunch
+12:25 Lunch

 3:00 Break

-3:20 Are Shifts in Genetic Expression Tracking Emotional Process
+3:20 Are Shifts in Genetic Expression Tracking Emotional Process?

 Bowen theory offers a theoretical understanding of the shifts in gene expression that occur in changing social environments.
 And the advances in research of social regulation of genetic expression offers Bowen theory opportunities for researching the ever-present, yet elusive emotional process.